-The Attorney General carries out numerous miscellaneous functions and powers: he/she may initiate or intervene in certain legal proceedings of a public nature, for example:-
+The AG carries out numerous miscellaneous functions and powers.
+They may initiate or intervene in certain legal proceedings of a public nature, for example:-

 - Those relating to the administration of charities;

-- Under the Patent law his/her certificate that an application for Letters Patent is legally in order is a prerequisite of the grant;
+- Under the Patent law, certifies that an application for Letters Patent is legally in order;

 - To prevent the continuation of a public nuisance;

-- He/She may on his own initiative, or on the application of a third party or relator, institute proceedings in respect of statutory duties;
+- Institutes proceedings in respect of statutory duties on their own initiative, or on the application of a third party or relator;

-- He/She may take action to restrain a corporation from exceeding its statutory powers;
+- Take action to restrain a corporation from exceeding its statutory powers;

-- He/She may enforce public rights in an undefined residue of cases.
+- Enforces public rights in an undefined residue of cases;

-- He/She may make an application pursuant to the Vexatious Actions Act in relation to any person who habitually and persistently and without any reasonable grounds institutes vexatious proceedings.
+- Makes applications pursuant to the Vexatious Actions Act in relation to any person who habitually and persistently and without any reasonable grounds institutes vexatious proceedings.

-Even though the post of the Attorney General is a political one, it is also a professional post, and he/she should not be influenced by political considerations in giving legal opinions.
+Even though the post of the Attorney-General is a political one, it is also a professional post, and the AG should not be influenced by political considerations in giving legal opinions.

-Within the legal profession he/she is the head of the Bar.
-It should be noted that he/she takes precedence at the Bar in matters before the court because he/she is the first law officer, he/she must set an example for the legal profession to follow, and he/she is, by statute, a member of the General Legal Council.
-The Attorney General need not be a Minister of Government, or a Member of Parliament.
-A private person may be appointed.
+Within the legal profession the AG is the head of the Bar, and therefore takes precedence at the Bar in matters before the court.
+The Attorney-General need not be a Minister of Government, or a Member of Parliament, a private citizen may be appointed.